-General and attendance
+General

-- Any changes to the syllabus (including course expectations and assignments) will be announced in class and/or as a Canvas announcement.
+- I welcome your questions (about class or otherwise) and would enjoy hearing from you throughout the semester.
+Do not hesitate to email me or take advantage of office hours.
+We can schedule meetings outside of office hours if needed.
+I will give prompt email replies as I am able, but there may be times of the day when I am not available, such as in the evenings or on weekends.
+Please do not leave important questions for the last minute! - Any changes to the syllabus (including course expectations and assignments) will be announced in class and/or as a Canvas announcement.
 Students are responsible for actively monitoring Canvas updates. - Students are responsible for all content/material that is found within the Canvas course. - Students should complete the assigned reading, lectures, or activities prior to class, especially for "Flipped Fridays".
 Such practices will enable you fully participate in class activities.
-In the case of "Flipped Friday," you may be very lost or behind if you do not do the assigned work beforehand. - Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
-Attendance will be taken at the beginning of class.
-If you are more than 15 minutes.
+In the case of "Flipped Friday," you may be very lost or behind if you do not do the assigned work beforehand.